-Resource Type Resource Name Ability to Support Mitigation well-being and the personal development of the City's residents.
+Сара bility - Туре Capability Name Capability Description and Ability to Support Mitigation Planning and Regulatory Administrative and Technical Financial Education and Outreach improving the flow of traffic, maintaining parkway streets and landscape, cleaning of City streets, overseeing transportation programs, managing the City's sanitary sewer system, and coordinating refuse and recycling programs. Х Х Recreation and Community Services The mission of the Recreation and Community Services Department is to develop and implement programs and activities that provide for the well- being and the personal development of the City's residents.
 The staff is dedicated to creating those experiences that provide for good citizenship, a sense of community, and for a better quality of life.
-Plans General Plan The 1987 General Plan establishes a statement of the future of the community and indicates how the City plans to respond to diverse human needs such as shelter, commerce, employment, recreation and the protection of health, safety and welfare.
+City of San Ferna ndo P olicies X X X X General Plan The 1987 General Plan establishes a statement of the future of the community and indicates how the City plans to respond to diverse human needs such as shelter, commerce, employment, recreation and the protection of health, safety and welfare.
 The General Plan establishes the manner in which these needs will be met by the adoption of the city policies for several areas of concern which are called "elements".
 Each "element" deals with a major aspect of the human and physical environment which makes up the San Fernando community.
 There are seven elements which are required to be included in a modern General Plan - land use, circulation, housing, open space, conservation, safety, and noise.
-Plans Multi-Hazard Mitigation Plan The mission of the City of San Fernando Multi-Hazard Mitigation Plan is to promote sound public policy designed to protect citizens, critical facilities, infrastructure, private property, and the environment from natural hazards.
+X X X X Multi-Hazard Mitigation Plan The mission of the City of San Fernando Multi-Hazard Mitigation Plan is to promote sound public policy designed to protect citizens, critical facilities, infrastructure, private property, and the environment from natural hazards.
 This can be achieved by increasing public awareness, documenting the resources for risk reduction and loss-prevention, and identifying activities to guide the City towards building a safer, more sustainable community.
 The mission of this update is to evaluate where the City has been and to provide leadership and direction for future mitigation planning.
+Ferna xternal Agencies X Х X Los Angeles City Fire Department (LAFD) LAFD provides services on a contractual basis to the City of San Fernando.
+The services provided by the LAFD include, but are not limited to, fire suppression, fire prevention, inspection, paramedic, emergency medical technician functions, and emergency medical response.